Malik Mack

-Malik Mack (born March 4, 2005), nicknamed "Swae", is an American college basketball player for the Georgetown Hoyas of the Big East Conference.
-He previously played for the Harvard Crimson.
+Malik Mack (born March 4, 2005), nicknamed "Swae", is an American college basketball player for the Providence Friars of the Big East Conference.
+He previously played for the Harvard Crimson and Georgetown Hoyas.

 Early life and high school

 Mack grew up in Oxon Hill, Maryland and attended St. John's College High School in Washington, D.C..
 He averaged 15.4 points, 5.2 assists, 4.9 rebounds, and 1.8 steals per game as a senior.

 Recruiting

 Mack committed to play college basketball at Harvard over offers from Ole Miss, Rhode Island, Rice, and Saint Peter's.